kcelestinomaria/DBIT-116533-IntroToProg/assignments/README.md

 1. Source files for each of the 10 questions,
 2. The output binary files for the source files(termed as ``./a.out``)
 2. The output text files of source files that do not prompt for user input,
-3. And for some source files their corresponding text 'test input' files which you can use to test various user inputs and see the program's output for each of them.
+3. And for some source files you have their corresponding text 'test input' files which you can use to test various user inputs and see the program's output for each of them.

 To run any C++ source file: